Volvo XC60 Recharge hybrid review

 There are some interesting alternatives to the XC60, though.
 It's a mid-size premium SUV with five seats, and there aren’t many direct rivals with plug-in drivetrains just yet, but the competition consists of the Mitsubishi Outlander PHEV, among others.

 Elsewhere, the Lexus RX 450h is a premium five-seat SUV that also uses a petrol engine (a V6 here) and electric motor, but unlike the cars above, the Lexus isn’t a plug-in.
 The Japanese company calls it a ‘self-charging’ hybrid, which means the car uses the engine or energy recouped from the brakes to top up the battery – but it's not as efficient.

 With the Volvo you can plug in.
-Do so and the Swedish brand reckons you can travel up to 34 miles on electric power alone, thanks to the 11.6kWh lithium-ion battery supplies an electric motor.
+Do so and the Swedish brand reckons you can travel up to 32 miles on electric power alone, thanks to the 11.6kWh lithium-ion battery supplies an electric motor.
 In combination with the 2.0-litre turbocharged and supercharged petrol engine, there’s an impressive 340bhp on offer from the T6, 390bhp from the T8 and 405bhp from the special-edition T8 Polestar Engineered version.

-Both of these figures are enough to rival some serious hot hatchbacks, but there’s more than just straight-line speed on offer.
-The way the XC60 T8 delivers its power, in a smooth, electrically assisted surge, means there’s always plenty of performance for making effortless progress.
+That's enough to rival some serious hot hatchbacks, but there’s more than just straight-line speed on offer.
+The way the XC60 delivers its power, in a smooth, electrically assisted surge, means there’s always plenty of performance for making effortless progress.

 Of course, a plug-in car has to be efficient, too, regardless of whether it’s an SUV or serves up strong performance.
-According to the official claims, the XC60 T8 absolutely is.
-Official fuel economy stands at more than 120mpg, while CO2 emissions are 56g/km at most, which means the Volvo is exempt from the London Congestion Charge.
+According to the official claims, the XC60 Recharge absolutely is.
+Official fuel economy is between 86 and 113mpg, while CO2 emissions are 73g/km at most, which means the Volvo is exempt from the London Congestion Charge until October 2021.

 It’s a little less practical than its regular petrol or diesel-engined siblings, but with a 468-litre boot with the rear seats in place, not by much.
-There’s no drawback inside, as interior space is identical to the regular XC60, while all trim levels available with the T8 Twin Engine get plenty of kit.
+There’s no drawback inside, as interior space is identical to the regular XC60, while all trim levels available as a Recharge hybrid get plenty of kit.